enlipan/enlipan.github.io/_posts/2015-7-10-about-layout-android.md

 > Defining IDs for view objects is important when creating a RelativeLayout.
 In a relative layout, sibling views can define their layout relative to another sibling view, which is referenced by the unique ID.

 3. Layout Parameters:Every ViewGroup class implements a nested class that extends ViewGroup.LayoutParams.
 This subclass contains property types that define the size and position for each child view, as appropriate for the view group.
-As you can see in figure 1, the parent view group defines layout parameters for each child view (including the child view group).--
+As you can see in figure 1, the parent view group defines layout parameters for each child view (including the child view group).

 In general, specifying a layout width and height using absolute units such as pixels is not recommended.
 Instead, using relative measurements such as density-independent pixel units (dp), wrap_content, or match_parent, is a better approach, because it helps ensure that your application will display properly across a variety of device screen sizes.